York County, Virginia: Native American Indians

 The area which is now York County was long inhabited by succeeding cultures of Native Americans.
-These were hunter-gatherer groups during the late Woodland Period (1000 BC to AD 1000) and earlier.
+These were hunter-gatherer groups during the late Woodland Period (1000 BCE to 1000 CE) and earlier.

 By the late 16th century, much of the coastal plain draining to the Chesapeake Bay of the current Commonwealth of Virginia was called Tenakomakah in Algonquian, meaning "densely inhabited land".
 The historic tribes of the Tidewater area spoke related Algonquian languages.
 Other Algonquian-speaking peoples occupied coastal areas north and into present-day Canada, as well as to the south.

 In the Virginia region, a weroance (or chief) named Wahunsunacock (1547–1618) of the Powhatan people created a powerful empire of eastern-Algonquian language-speaking peoples known as the Powhatan Confederacy; he conquered or allied by agreement with approximately 30 tribes.
 Known as the Powhatan, meaning the paramount chief, he was from a village also known as "Powhatan", near the fall line of the James River.
 (The Powhatan Hill neighborhood of the current city of Richmond was developed near this former site.)
 Chief Powhatan later established a second capital village, known as Werowocomoco, in a centrally located position in Tenakomakah.
 Rediscovered in the early 21st century by archeological work, it was located along the north bank of the York River in present-day Gloucester County.

 The Chiskiack tribe of the Powhatan Confederacy lived in York County along the York River until the 1630s.
 Escalating conflicts with the expanding English colony based at Jamestown caused them to move to the west.
 The English developed a village settlement near the village of Chiskiack and adopted its name.
 (It is sometimes spelled "Kiskiack").
 This became part of the developments included within the present-day Naval Weapons Station Yorktown near Yorktown and are included in the military base.
 Cheesecake Road and Cheesecake Cemetery are also within the base; their names are thought to derive from the early Chiskiack people.

 After the Powhatan moved his capital from this area in 1609, the site believed to have been Werowocomoco near Purtan Bay was lost to history.
-It was rediscovered in the early 21st century, and has been under continuing archaeological study projects.
+It was rediscovered in the early 21st century and has been under continuing archaeological study projects.
 The discoveries and ongoing research led by the College of William and Mary hold great promise in expanding understanding of the lives of the Native Americans in the area during that era of York County's history.